 VPNs, in a similar fashion to proxies, make your internet activity appear as if it is originating from a far away location.
 But that’s where the similarities pretty much end.

-Also, the connection between the user’s device to the VPN server is done via a heavily encrypted tunnel.
-That is why VPNs are considered superior when it comes down to performing high-stakes tasks where privacy or higher security is a concern.
-And this is also why VPN click fraud is a common method.
+First off, unlike proxies, VPNs are configured to be set up at the device level.
+Moreover, the VPN connection uses the full network connection of the device it is configured on.
+Also, the connection between the user’s device and the VPN server is done via a heavily encrypted tunnel.
+That is why VPNs are considered superior when it comes to performing high-stakes tasks where privacy or higher security is a concern.
+In fact, studies indicate that 13.6% of all fraudulent traffic is attributed to VPN click fraud, highlighting the significant role they play for fraudsters.

-Nowadays, whenever an IP address is blocked in the Google Adwords or Bing ads platforms, the advertiser’s ads become invisible to the attacker.
+Nowadays, whenever an IP address is blocked in the Google Adwords or Bing Ads platforms, the advertiser’s ads become invisible to the attacker.
 This results in the attacker being unable to click on the advertiser’s ads any longer.

 However, by employing a proxy server or by using a VPN, the attacker can rapidly change IP addresses regularly and click on the advertiser’s ads again and again.
 This is VPN click fraud.